IlyaSemenov/docker-git-crypt-kubectl/README.md

 # docker:git with git-crypt and kubectl

-Docker image derived from docker:git with addition of git-crypt and kubectl.
+Docker image derived from `docker:git` with addition of:

+* git-crypt
+* kubectl
+* kustomize

 Example usage in Gitlab CI: